harryhanYuhao/linuxsetup/distros/arch/archTweaks.md

 ### Disable the PC speaker

 When inputting a invalid command in the terminal, an irritating bell sound would be played.
-To disable it system-wise, create a new file name `disable-beep.sh` in `/etc/profile.d/` add `setterm -blength 0`.
+To disable it system-wise, create a new file name `disable-beep.sh` in `/etc/profile.d/` and append `setterm -blength 0`.

 ### Hostname